Dual Diagnosis Treatment Plano, IL

 Services provided:

-• Case management, mental health services and domestic violence services
+• Case managers, domestic violence services and mental health services

 Tools For Life Ltd - 13.1 miles from Plano, IL

-Tools For Life Ltd is a dual-diagnosis treatment center in Aurora, IL that provides treatment services for mental health and substance use disorders that include post-traumatic stress disorder as well as antisocial personality disorder.
+Tools For Life Ltd is a dual diagnosis treatment center in Aurora, Illinois that provides treatment services for mental health and substance abuse disorders that include generalized anxiety disorder as well as schizophrenia.

 Address: 35 South Stolp Avenue, Aurora, IL 60506 in Kane County